SurrealPartisan/shiofaioth/README.md

 * Example 2 (equative): "Sie xae-bailei-duei *coen kuin* mie.", "You dance as beautifully as I do."
 * Example 3 (superlative): "Mie xae-ecoi-duei *hoix-masit* muol-kesik.", "I am the tallest of us."

+#### Adjectives as nouns
+Adjectives can be converted into nouns (meaning that which is described by the adjective) simply by adding an article.
+The noun class depends on the context.

 ### Numerals
 Numerals work mainly like adjectives, coming after a noun that they quantify.